 Visiting Trinity College is a must-do during your vacation in Dublin.
 Get ready to explore the gems of Ireland’s oldest university and marvel at one of the world’s most beautiful libraries.

-Once here, you will feel immersed in history in every sense of the word.
+Once here, you will feel immersed in history in every sense.
 Old books and rare and ancient texts, including the four Gospels in Latin, are sheltered here.
-But what is really breathtaking is the Book of Kells, whose medieval manuscripts are known for their intricate and detailed illustrations.
+But what is breathtaking is the Book of Kells, whose medieval manuscripts are known for their intricate and detailed illustrations.

-This cultural treasure is preserved at the Long Room.
-It is a 65-metre-long area that constitutes the main chamber of the Old Library.
+This cultural treasure is preserved at the Long Room, a 65-metre-long area that constitutes the main chamber of the Old Library.
 You need a day-long visit to explore the Long Room, which has more than 200,000 books in its lofty vaults.

 The Old Library was built in 1732.
-Besides books and manuscripts, it features gleaming marble busts of renowned Irish writers and philosophers.
-The double-height gallery bookcases and the vaulted ceilings were completed by 1860.
-It maintains this form to this day.
+In addition to books and manuscripts, it features gleaming marble busts of renowned Irish writers and philosophers.
+The double-height gallery bookcases and vaulted ceilings were completed by 1860, and they maintain this form to this day.

 Visiting this impressive library at Trinity College will be like having a blast from the past!
-Back to the present, you need to think about which stop you want to hop off at next in Dublin City.
+Back to the present, it would help if you thought about which stop you want to hop off at next in Dublin City.

 Hop off at Dublin Castle

-Welcome to the once headquarters of the British administration in Ireland!
-Welcome to Dublin Castle!
+Welcome to the former headquarters of the British administration in Ireland, Dublin Castle!
 Standing on the site of a Viking settlement, Dublin Castle is a manifestation of 13th-century architecture.
 This must-see castle is famous for its amazing State Apartments and Chapel Royal, so get off the bus and explore this Irish attraction.

 Dublin Castle also features a 13th-century tower and some medieval structures, making it one of the most important landmarks in Irish history.
 It lies in the heart of historic Dublin, and it is worth a visit before you hop on the bus again for another stop.